top of page

 Lake-Tahoe.jpg

-Most leadership challenges in founder-led companies are treated as behavioral problems.
+Most leadership challenges in entrepreneurial companies are treated as behavioral problems.

 But in many organizations the deeper issue is structural.
 When authority, responsibility, and boundaries drift out of proportion, leadership systems destabilize.